-- Development of a system providing a label attached on the surface of containers, and SDS (safety data sheet) indicating information on dangerous and toxic chemical substances. - · Promotion of conducting surveys (risk assessments) about dangerous and harmful effects based on the SDS information etc. - With regard to high risk work generating harmful effects on workers' health, preventive measures against industrial accidents shall be obligated in accordance with special regulations under the ordinance on Prevention of Hazards due to Specified Chemical Substances, (and the government itself shall conduct risk assessments and review regulations based on the newest knowledge). - Promoting measures to prevent industrial accidents due to chemical substances through a notification system of new chemical substances (notifying survey results on harmful effects by employers to the nation). - \ In accordance with the Industrial Safety and Health Act revised in June 2014, with regard to the obligation to deliver SDS for chemical substances (640 items), implementing risk assessments was obligated accordingly (being enacted as of June 1, 2016).
-In addition, labelling on containers at the time of transfer and provide was extended to issuance of SDS (640 chemical substances\).
+- •Development of a system providing a label attached on the surface of containers, and SDS (safety data sheet) indicating information on dangerous and toxic chemical substances. - •Promotion of conducting surveys (risk assessments) about dangerous and harmful effects based on the SDS information etc. - •With regard to high risk work generating harmful effects on workers' health, preventive measures against industrial accidents shall be obligated in accordance with special regulations under the ordinance on Prevention of Hazards due to Specified Chemical - Substances (and the government itself shall conduct risk assessments and review regulations based on the newest knowledge). - •Promoting measures to prevent industrial accidents due to chemical substances through a notification system of new chemical substances (notifying survey results on harmful effects by employers to the nation) - In accordance with the Industrial Safety and Health Act revised in June 2014, with regard to the SDS delivery obligation for chemical substances, implementing the risk assessments was obligated accordingly (enforced on June 1, 2016).
+At the same time, the target for labeling on containers, etc. at delivery/provision was expanded to those substances for the SDS delivery obligation. - According to the revision of the government ministry ordinance of February 2016, 663 substances were added for labeling and SDS requirement (effective March 1, 2017).